GeorgeSherif/DREAM/README.md

 ## How to run the code
 ### Hardware
-For some scripts in this repo we used RTX-4090 such as for all the notebooks in the inference directory and the ones in the main directory.
+For some scripts in this repo, we used RTX-4090 such as for all the notebooks in the inference directory and the ones in the main directory.
 For the scripts in the finetuning directory, we used a single A100 GPU.